qubit999/ai_morpheus/README.md

 # AI Morpheus (in development)

-AI Morpheus will be a web app with similar functions like ChatGPT.
+AI Morpheus is going to be a web app with similar functions like ChatGPT.
 At this moment, there is no frontend-design, just basic html/css.

 ## Features
 - **Register**